 Using mango butter for the hair is known to offer an array of benefits.
 Regular use of mango butter can impart a lustrous shine to your hair.
-It is prepared by processing the mangoes to make a smooth, rich moisturizing butter.
+It is prepared by processing mango fruit extracts to make a smooth, nourishing, and hydrating butter.
 It has a lightweight and smooth texture and can easily control frizz and keep your hair healthy and strong.
 Read this article to know more about mango butter and how to use it for hair.
 Keep reading.

 In This Article